asiqurrahman/mastery-coding-take-home/README.md

 Fork this repo and make sure to install all dependencies.
 To run the frontend server run `npm run dev` or `yarn dev` and you should be good to go.

-The frontend is running on nextjs and implements file based routing.
-If you are unfamiliar with file based routing checkout this guide: https://nextjs.org/docs/routing/introduction
+The frontend is running on Next.js and implements file based routing.
+If you are unfamiliar with file based routing checkout the docs here: https://nextjs.org/docs/routing/introduction

 # Requirements/Tasks

-Your job for this assessment is going to be implementing the quiz feature for students and allowing teachers to read their students submitted quizzes.
+Your job for this assessment is to implement a quiz taking feature for students, and allowing teachers to read their students submitted quizzes.
 This should take you about 4 hours to implement the quiz feature, reading results, and add styling, with the styling portion being the least focused.

 Student Flow Checklist: